 - You cannot buy property for your IRA from an immediate family member.

-- Your IRA rental property cannot be let to an immediate family member.
+- Your IRA rental property cannot be rented to an immediate family member.

-If you do decide to go ahead and hold real estate in your IRA, consider opening a separate account just for the real estate holdings.
-This way, it's easier to stay on top of what, exactly, is happening with your IRA real estate investments.
+If you decide to hold real estate in your IRA, consider opening a separate account just for the real estate holdings.
+This way, it's easier to stay on top of what is happening with your IRA real estate investments.

-Carefully consider your options before you decide to add real estate to your IRA.
+Carefully consider your options before adding real estate to your IRA.
 While you can hold real estate in your IRA, there are a number of restrictions, and if you aren't careful, you could run into trouble with the IRS.
-You might be better off buying property for more immediate passive income purposes, and sticking to REITs if you want to add real estate to your retirement portfolio.
+You might be better off buying property for more immediate passive income purposes and sticking to REITs if you want to add real estate to your retirement portfolio.